Diagnosis & Types of EDS

 - Skin that bruises easily.
 It can lead to brown iron deposits in the skin.

-Diagnosis for vascular EDS is made based on clinical exam, family history, and the presence of a change in one copy of the COL3A1 gene.
+The diagnosis for vascular EDS is made based on clinical exam, family history, and the presence of a change in one copy of the COL3A1 gene.
 There is genetic testing for vascular EDS (most often done on a blood sample).
 There is more than a 95 percent chance of people with features of vascular EDS having a change found through testing.

 There is no “cure” for EDS, but there are treatments to help with many of the symptoms.
 Since EDS can affect people in different ways, the treatment is tailored to each person.

 Most types of EDS are inherited in an autosomal dominant manner.
 This means there is a 50 percent chance it can be passed from a parent to a child.
 An equal number of males and females can have the genetic trait.
 With the hypermobile type, women tend to have more symptoms, so there often appears to be a bias in the number of women affected compared to men.
 The type of EDS remains the same within a family.
 All affected members in a family will have the same type of EDS.